Full-Time or Part-Time

 WCU's 100% online Master of Science in Human Resources (MSHR) program is designed to meet the needs of busy professionals who are looking for advancement in the human resources field or who hope to make a career transition into HR.

-Program application deadlines are April 1 and November 1 and admission to the program involves a few simple steps.
+Admission to the program involves a few simple steps.

 The MSHR program is a 36-credit hour program, in which the curriculum consists of 7 required courses that all students take and 5 elective courses, all 3 credit courses.

 HR 602, HR 605, & HR 610 are taken at the beginning of the program; HR 670 and HR

 671 have prerequisites of 18 credit hours and HR 670 must be taken before HR 671;

 Students with more than 5 years of full-time human resources-related work experience